NEOCompToronto/NEOCompetition/PROV de.md

 ## Abstract

-Articles are discussing about sharing remote resources.
+Projects are targeting to share remote resources.

 When blockchain technology emerges, projects starts to issue the onchain payments via token (Storj).